UNCG-DAISY/PyWebCAT/README.md

 All contributions are welcomed and recognized!
 You can see a list of current contributors in the [contributors tab](https://github.com/UNCG-DAISY/WebCAT-Utilities/graphs/contributors).

 ## Acknowledgements

+Thanks to the [Southeast Coastal Ocean Observing Regional Association (SECOORA)and the WebCAT project](https://secoora.org/webcat/) for making camera footage publicly available and supporting open science and data.